 Mumbai [India], Aug.
 26 (ANI

-A two-judge division bench of the high court, comprising of Justice V M Kanade AMD and Justice Revati Mohite Dhere will pronounced the verdict.
+A two-judge division bench of the high court, comprising of Justice V M Kanade AMD and Justice Revati Mohite Dhere said, "State to give necessary protection to the respondents."

 The ban was imposed in 2012 by the Haji Ali Dargah Trust citing some religious traditions as the reason.